 - When you apply, your transcript must reflect that you have completed at least 75% of our recommended high school course work (equivalent to completion of your junior year) before we can make decision.
 For most early graduates, we expect to see at least six semester of high school work completed, though we may review transcripts with just five semesters completed for applicants graduating a full year early.

-- A letter from your counselor stating that early graduation has been approved by the High School and the Letter of Intent has been completed.
+- A letter from your counselor, on official letterhead, stating that early graduation has been approved by the High School.
+If you are completing early graduation through the State of Kentucky, a Letter of Intent must be completed as well.

 - Admission is conditional until a final, official high school transcript has been received.
 Admitted students are not able to register for the second semester of enrollment until a final, official transcript has been received.